abulimov/abulimov.github.io/content/post/2016-09-30-how-i-became-a-programmer.md

 But it gave me the understanding of how much a good typing system with good compiler can give a programmer in terms of reliability and catching most of bugs *before* executing code.

-**So my job at startup gave me a lot of programming experience, I've started to use Python, auto-testing and CI, learned about functional programming, and fell in love with modern static typing.**
+**So my job at startup gave me a lot of programming experience, I've started to use Python, auto testing and CI, learned about functional programming, and fell in love with modern static typing.**

 ## Fourth job